ethanp/programming/Notes/Notes on Scala.md

 #### Defining an implicit val makes it available to future uses of implicit parameters

-Must be last variable list
+Must be last argument to function's last set of arguments

 [This](http://www.drmaciver.com/2008/03/an-introduction-to-implicit-arguments/)
 article spells them out quite simply, and the following example is based on theirs.